 You may not know about this, but yes, it’s essential to check your macros every now and then.
 A good time to recalculate macros is when you’re no longer losing weight at 1 to 2 pounds per week.

-Remember that as a person loses weight and also muscle mass, their metabolism slows down.
+Remember that as a person loses weight on a high-fat low-carb diet, their metabolism slows down.
 Larger bodies require more energy to perform activities 7.
 So it makes sense to re-run your keto macro calculator.

 4. Ramp up your physical activity.

-Exercise definitely plays a role in promoting weight loss.
+Exercise definitely plays a role in promoting weight loss even on a low-carbohydrate diet.
 It also helps with maintenance after a person loses weight 8.
 On top of its fat-burning effect, exercise combined with diet reduces disease in high-risk people 9.

 With that having said, try to incorporate more physical activity into your day.
 Move more whether at home or work.
 Schedule a workout at least three days a week.